Neutron-capture elements record the ordered chemical evolution of the disc over time: Discussion

 In a similar vein, in this work we have fitted 3 data points with 4 free parameters.
 Given the large uncertainties obtained for the SFE and the SFR parameters, it is likely that we essentially reproduce the priors for these (i.e. the data do not constrain these, and only the $\alpha_{\mathrm{IMF}}$ and the log$_{10}$(SNIa) parameters are being shifted and determined more precisely than from the prior).
-The model marginalises over these parameters and at the same time they have the physically reasonable correlations with the other parameters.
+The model marginalises over these parameters and at the same time they have the physically reasonable correlations with the other GCE model parameters.
 The main leverage of the model are the fits to the $\alpha_{\mathrm{IMF}}$ and log$_{10}$(SNIa) parameters.
 These fix the [Mg/Fe], as the more top heavy the $\alpha_{\mathrm{IMF}}$ parameter, the more high mass SNII explosions and Mg being synthesized, and thus in order to reach the correct [Mg/Fe] ratio, the more SNIa explosions and Fe production.
-This is likely why both the $\alpha_{\mathrm{IMF}}$ and log$_{10}$(SNIa) are possitively correlated.
+This is likely why both the $\alpha_{\mathrm{IMF}}$ and log$_{10}$(SNIa) are positively correlated.
 Along those lines, the log$_{10}$(SFE) parameter can still shift the [Fe/H] ratio slightly, but it likely does not force the log$_{10}$(SFE) parameter to reduce its prior range by a significant amount.
 Thus, the correlation of $\alpha_{\mathrm{IMF}}$ and log$_{10}$(SNIa) parameters usually settle where the [Fe/H] ratio is in line with the data.
-Conversely, the log$_{10}$(SFR$_{\mathrm{peak}}$) parameter is quite complex, as it forces the enrichment to be stronger earlier on so that the [Fe/H]-dependent yields are shuffled through in a slightly different manner.
+Conversely, the log$_{10}$(SFR$_{\mathrm{peak}}$) parameter is quite complex, as it forces the chemical enrichment to be stronger earlier on so that the [Fe/H]-dependent yields are introduced to the models in a slightly different manner.
 In other words: the total yields have different fractions of high- and low-[Fe/H] yields incorporated which can actually induce specific changes in the abundance patterns, but these are much weaker than the general SNII and SNIa trends.
-As a result, the other two parameters are still at work, but to a lesser degree.
+As a result, the log$_{10}$(SFE) and log$_{10}$(SFR$_{\mathrm{peak}}$) model parameters are still at work, but to a lesser degree.
+Furthermore, although the predictions obtained yield good agreement between the observed and predicted abundances when using the default set of nucleosynthetic yields assumed by the Chempy model, it may be possible that different yield sets are a better match to the data.
+We note that \citet[][]{Rybizki2017} tested this hypothesis when comparing the observed abundances of a proto-star, Arcturus, and B-stars with their default yield set, and an alternative one (see their Fig 14).
+The authors found that, Mg and Fe specifically, were better predicted using the set of default yield tables in the Chempy model when compared to the alternatives from the literature.
+Thus, while it still may be possible that a unique combination of yield sets could lead to better agreement between the observed and predicted abundances, given the good agreement found with the default Chempy yield set, we are confident that the Chempy model is able to yield reliable results.